ibm-cloud-docs/pattern-maximo-on-satellite/security-architecture.md

 | Privileged access management | Ensure that all operator actions are run securely through a bastion host | Bastion Host | Bastion Host | Bastion Host VM is used to provision the OCP bootstrap node.
 It is provisioned through SSH over a private network to securely access resources within IBM Cloud’s private network.
 [See](https://www.ibm.com/docs/en/mas-cd/continuous-delivery?topic=premises-installation-topology) |
 {: caption="Table 3.
 Identity and access management architecture decisions for MAS" caption-side="bottom"}

-## Architecture decisions for application security
+## Architecture decisions for application security in MAS
 {: #app-security-mas}

 | Architecture decision | Requirement |  Option | Decision | Rationale |